yuyan-z/Phone-to-Smartphone-Visualization/README.md

 released from 1994 to the third quarter of 2021. https://www.kaggle.com/datasets/mahipalsingh/phone-to-smartphone

 ## Data Pre-processing
 As many of these features contain a very large number of null values, and the format of the records is not uniform, I use Python Pandas to extract the information needed.
+The processed data is stored in the folder /data

 ![Screenshot1](https://user-images.githubusercontent.com/64955334/220603338-64db2d72-24e0-4240-ac78-4d468b486e59.jpg)